-Are you looking for a better way to mix your miniature paints?
+Are you looking for a better way to mix your miniature and model paints?
 Do you hate Vallejo or Scale 75 paint separation in your bottles?
 A lot of miniature paints tend to separate from their liquid binders if allowed to settle, and require a bit of shaking to get them to mix properly again.

 Proper paint viscosity is so important for enjoyable painting!